clembou/github-requests/README.md

 # Front end in development only
 HTTPS=true
 ```
-For the time being, you will need to copy your .env file to `client/.env` manually before starting the development server, since the front end code expect to see its own .env file.

-in production, you will need to setup the environment variables before building and starting the application.

 # Install
 run `npm install` to install the required back end and front end dependencies.